9 books to read for travel inspiration

 The second book, China Rich Girlfriend, takes a bit of a turn into soap opera land and is set primarily in Hong Kong.
 There is no shortage of bougie restaurants and hotels to jot down for your next trip to the city.

-You’ll especially appreciate the opening scene, which includes a delightful exchange between a flight attendant and supporting character, who boards a British Airways flight and takes issue with their definition of “first class.”
-I love good satire and Crazy Rich Asians really delivers on that front.
+You’ll especially appreciate the opening scene, which includes a delightful exchange between a flight attendant and a supporting character who boards a British Airways flight and takes issue with their definition of “first class.”
+I love good satire, and Crazy Rich Asians really delivers on that front.

 It’s a fun, light read that will make you want to pack your bags and head to Singapore.
 Or stay home and read about it.